 These interests would be significant but not crucial to the actor's well-being.
-They could cause serious concern and harm to the actor's overseas interests, and even though the result may be somewhat painful, would be much more likely be resolved with compromise and negotiation, rather than confrontation.
-It could increase its "economic well-being and perhaps its security" and, thus, contribute to "making the international environment more congenial" to its overall interests.
-The potential value, as well as potential loss of these interests, would be moderate and not great.
-Important interests differ from vital and survival interests in the degree of danger perceived to the actor, and the amount of time available to find a peaceful solution to the issue.
+Damage to them could cause serious concern and harm to the actor's overseas interests, and even though the result may be somewhat painful, would much more likely be resolved with compromise and negotiation, rather than confrontation.
+Such a solution could increase its "economic well-being and perhaps its security" and thus contribute to "making the international environment more congenial" to its overall interests.
+The potential value of either achieving or suffering damage to these interests would be moderate.
+Important interests differ from vital and survival interests in the perceived degree of danger to the actor and the amount of time available to find a peaceful solution to the issue.

-Examples: Promote pluralism, freedom, and democracy in strategically important state actors as much as feasible without destabilization; discourage massive human rights violations in foreign countries; prevent and, if possible at low cost, end conflicts in strategically less significant geographic regions.
+Examples: Promote pluralism, freedom, and democracy in strategically important state actors as much as feasible without destabilization; discourage massive human rights violations in foreign countries; prevent and, if possible at low cost, end conflicts in strategically less significant geographic regions.64